tbsp/uxngb/README.md

 ## Performance

 The mandelbrot ROM currently takes ~1h44m to render fully on an original Game Boy, and ~52min on a Game Boy Color (using double-speed mode).
+As of the 0.1.2 release this is likely closer to 30mins on Game Boy Color, but I haven't timed a full run yet.

 ## Running your own ROMs